In the story below, we've tried to explain why we have created the

 Enigma M3 machine!

 We were overwelmed; what a beautiful place this was.
-We spend three days at BP
+We spent three days there

 One of the nicest things about British people is that, as soon as they notice